 - Whether it has the kind of physique that you want, or whether you can shape it to the kind of physique that you want using the shape sliders.
 Some bodies are more muscled than others, so you will have to work harder with the shape sliders to slim down those muscled bodies if you don’t want to look like you visit the gym every day.

 - Whether it has decent mesh clothing and applier (or BoM) support from creators.
 Some bodies are more popular than others, and with all mesh bodies you are going to mainly be purchasing mesh clothing that is rigged for that particular body.
 More on that later.

 - Do you like the options that you have with it?
 Is the HUD easy to use, and does it offer you what you need (be that simplicity or all those bells and whistles)?
 Does it have options to use both appliers and BoM?

 All of those three things need to be considered in combination with each other.
 If you’re not fussed about clothing and only want a pair of jeans, a t-shirt, and a pair of sneakers then a high amount of clothing support from creators isn’t going to be top of your list.
 If you don’t want to bother with appliers and would like to keep using the system skins that you’re familiar with then BoM is going to be a crucial thing for you.
 And so on.

 With that said, I’m going to give a quick summary of the ‘biggest name’ male mesh bodies in Second Life, bearing the above points in mind.
-I’ll list them in a vague semblance of order, but in reality there are two top dogs, one runner-up, several middle-of-the-packs and a bunch of stragglers, so I’m only going to detail the big guns below.
+I’ll list them in a vague semblance of order, but in reality there are three top dogs, one runner-up, several middle-of-the-packs and a bunch of stragglers, so I’m only going to detail the big guns below.